 “The best way I know not to be scammed is to be honest and careful.
 Insure (the package) and do signature confirmation if it’s not a cheap item.
 If it is a cheap item, I do this: I read what the buyer says, and make a judgement by what they say.
 If they sound reasonable, I take care of it.
 If it sounds like a scam, I either prove it, or I take care of it.

-If you think you’ve come across a scammer, do what storybooks suggests and try to prove it.
+If you think you’ve come across a scammer, do what storybooks suggest and try to prove it.
 Document everything – every conversation, transaction, feedback, threat – whatever they throw at you.
 Make sure you also document all of your responses.
 Escalate it to an Amazon rep immediately.
 If they’ve left unfair Feedback, take another look at our posts on removing negative Feedback for more tips.
 Fraud is not just exclusive to Amazon, scammers don’t discriminate when it comes to ecommerce marketplaces.
 Avoid getting swindled on with these online selling protection apps.

 We hope you never encounter a scammer.
 But if you do or if you have already, we’d love to hear about your experience and how you handled it.
 Please let us know in the comments section below.